-SOURCE WATER TURBIDITY LEVELS AT QUABBIN RESERVOIR (AS MEASURED AT WINSOR POWER STATION)
+SOURCE WATER - CHICOPEE VALLEY AQUEDUCT TURBIDITY LEVELS AT QUABBIN RESERVOIR (MEASURED AT WINSOR POWER STATION)

-Quabbin reservoir samples for turbidity are collected at Winsor Power Station.
+Quabbin Reservoir samples for turbidity are collected at Winsor Power Station before chlorination and represent reservoir water entering the CVA.
 The Massachusetts Department of Environmental Protection standard for source water turbidity is 1.0 NTU.

-Turbidity levels at Winsor Power Station have remained well below the DEP standard and averaged 0.21 NTU over the month.
+Turbidity levels at Winsor Power Station have remained well below the DEP standard and averaged 0.36 NTU over the month.

-SOURCE WATER FECAL COLIFORM LEVELS AT WACHUSETT RESERVOIR
+SOURCE WATER FECAL COLIFORM LEVELS AT WACHUSETT RESERVOIR JULY 1998

-Samples from Wachusett Reservoir are collected before chlorination as water enters the aqueduct.
-These samples measure the extent of fecal contamination in the reservoir.
-The Surface Water Treatment Rule (SWTR) standard of the SDWA for unfiltered surface supplies is that no more than 20 fecal coliform/100 ml be present in 10% of the samples over a 6-month period.
-The six month running average results present the percent of samples exceeding the standard during the previous 6 month
+Samples from Wachusett Reservoir are collected at a location inside the Cosgrove Intake facility and represent water entering the Cosgrove Tunnel/Aqueduct.
+The Surface Water Treatment Rule (SWTR) standard of the SDWA for unfiltered surface supplies is than no more than 20 fecal coliform/100 ml be present in 10% of the samples over a 6-month period.
+The six month running average results present the percent of samples exceeding the standard during the previous 6-month period.

-Fecal coliform levels have remained well below the SDWA standard at Wachusett Reservoir.
+Fecal coliform levels remained within standards at Wachusett Reservoir.

-SOURCE WATER FECAL COLIFORMS AND TURBIDITY LEVELS AT NORUMBEGA RESERVOIR
+SOURCE WATER FECAL COLIFORM LEVELS IN NORUMBEGA RESERVOIR AND TURBIDITY LEVELS IN HULTMAN AQUEDUCT AT NORUMBEGA DISINFECTION FACILITY JULY 1998

-Samples from Norumbega Reservoir are collected from the reservoir itself before chlorination.
-These samples measure the extent of fecal contamination in the reservoir.
+Fecal coliform samples from Norumbega Reservoir are collected from the shore near the gatehouse.
+Flow from Norumbega Reservoir supplements flows from Wachusett Reservoir during periods of high demand.
 The SDWA standard is that no more than 20 fecal coliform/100 ml be present in 10% of the samples over a 6-month period.

-Samples for turbidity are measured after chlorination as the water leaves the reservoir.
+Samples for turbidity are measured after chlorination in the Hultman Aqueduct.
 The Massachusetts Department of Environmental Protection standard for source water turbidity is 1.0 NTU.

-Fecal coliform levels remained well below the SDWA standard in samples collected from Norumbega Reservoir.
-Turbidity levels at Norumbega have remained well below the DEP standard and averaged 0.24 NTU over the month.
+Three exceedances of the SDWA standard occurred at Norumbega Reservoir.
+Turbidity levels in the aqueduct remained well below the DEP standard, averaging 0.40 NTU over the month.

+TREATED WATER

-TREATED WATER DISINFECTANT LEVELS AT NORUMBEGA RESERVOIR AND COMMONWEALTH AVENUE PUMP STATION (ENTRY POINT INTO CUSTOMER DISTRIBUTION SYSTEMS)
+DISINFECTANT LEVELS IN HULTMAN AQUEDUCT AT NORUMBEGA DISINFECTION FACILITY AND COMMONWEALTH AVENUE PUMP STATION (ENTRY POINT INTO CUSTOMER DISTRIBUTION SYSTEMS) JULY 1998